AFDM: Evolving OFDM Towards 6G+: Introduction

-However, the aforementioned decision should not be perceived that the 6G waveform is finalized.
+However, this decision should not be taken to mean that the 6G waveform is finalized.
 In fact, 3GPP leaves the door open for investigating new waveforms designed to address the limitations of \ac{OFDM} in future 6G use cases and to facilitate the integration of multiple functionalities, such as sensing and computing.

-The message is that the candidate waveform solutions for \ac{6G+} must remain closely aligned with the \ac{OFDM} legacy, emphasizing backward compatibility, coexistence, and hardware reusability \cite{R1-2508043}.
-This creates a stringent requirement: any waveform proposed for \ac{6G+} must reuse, to the greatest extent, the existing \ac{OFDM} infrastructure, while simultaneously addressing challenges that conventional \ac{OFDM} cannot overcome.
-Firstly, the next-generation waveforms must be able to deal with a series of deteriorating effects incurred by the high mobility channels \cite{Bliss_DDchannel} and/or high frequency bands (e.g., millimeter wave or Terahertz bands), which generally suffer from large path loss and strong phase noise and/or carrier frequency offsets.
+Candidate waveform solutions for \ac{6G+} must remain closely aligned with the \ac{OFDM} legacy, emphasizing backward compatibility, coexistence, and hardware reusability \cite{R1-2508043}.
+This creates a stringent requirement: any \ac{6G+} waveform must reuse the existing \ac{OFDM} infrastructure as much as possible while addressing challenges that conventional \ac{OFDM} cannot overcome.
+Firstly, next-generation waveforms must cope with the deteriorating effects of high-mobility channels \cite{Bliss_DDchannel} and/or high-frequency bands (e.g., millimeter wave or Terahertz), which generally suffer from large path loss and strong phase noise and/or carrier frequency offsets.
 Secondly, next-generation waveforms are expected to offer improved sensing capabilities compared to OFDM counterparts \cite{Koivunen_waveform}.

-These scenarios are at the core of the transformative shift envisioned for \ac{6G+}.
-For example, \ac{NTN} scenarios, consisting of satellite systems, \ac{HAPS}, and flying drones \cite{harounabadi2023toward, araniti2021toward}, are characterized by the inherently high moving speeds that will inevitably induce Doppler shifts/spread far beyond the tolerance of \ac{OFDM}, even under advanced mitigation strategies.

-Similarly, in direct \ac{D2D} and sidelink communications, which are expected to play a central role in \ac{6G} for applications such as \ac{V2V} and \ac{V2X}, or drone-to-drone connectivity \cite{gismalla2022survey, noor20226g, mishra2022drone}, the non-stationary mobile channels and the lack of centralized synchronization further expose the vulnerability of \ac{OFDM} to Doppler impairments \cite{wang2006performance}.
+These requirements are central to the evolution envisioned for \ac{6G+}.
+For example, \ac{NTN} scenarios, consisting of satellite systems, \ac{HAPS}, and flying drones \cite{araniti2021toward}, are characterized by high moving speeds that induce Doppler shifts/spread far beyond the tolerance of \ac{OFDM}, even under advanced mitigation strategies.
+Similarly, in direct \ac{D2D} and sidelink communications, which are expected to play a central role in \ac{6G} for applications such as \ac{V2V} and \ac{V2X}, or drone-to-drone connectivity \cite{noor20226g}, the non-stationary mobile channels and the lack of centralized synchronization further expose the vulnerability of \ac{OFDM} to Doppler impairments \cite{wang2006performance}.